arielangeles-xamarin/LoginPage/README.md

 # LoginPage
-Login and Register Page Project Sample using TabbedView and MasterDetailView
+Login and Register Page Project Sample using the following views:
+- TabbedView
+- MasterDetailView